Pete Liske

-Peter Adrian Liske (/ˈlɪsk/ LISK-'; May 24, 1942 – February 12, 2022) was an American football quarterback, star quarterback with Calgary Stampeders in the late-60s and later a university athletics administrator.
+Peter Adrian Liske (/ˈlɪsk/ LISK-'; May 24, 1942 – February 12, 2022) was an American professional football quarterback and later a university athletics administrator.

-High school and college football careers
+Early life and college

 Liske played his high school football in Plainfield, New Jersey, and graduated from Plainfield High School in 1959.
 He was good enough to go on to the powerhouse Penn State Nittany Lions, and was later (on October 6, 2000) elected to the Plainfield High School Hall of Fame (as was Vic Washington, another football player, who coincidentally played against Liske in the CFL's 56th Grey Cup.)